-Reference to Keeping Children Safe In Education (2022, Part 5) and guidance Sexual violence and sexual harassment between children in schools and colleges 2021 should be made in relation to taking protective action.
+Reference to Keeping Children Safe In Education (2024, Part 5) and guidance Sexual violence and sexual harassment between children in schools and colleges 2021 should be made in relation to taking protective action.
 Summerhill Infant School will take the following actions when responding to incidents of sexual violence and sexual harassment:

 - Incidents will be reported immediately to the DSL/ Deputy DSL who will undertake further assessment of what action should be taken proportionate to the factors that have been identified.
 The Brook Sexual Behaviours Traffic Light Assessment Tool should be utilised to inform assessment of risk and what actions to subsequently take.
-This may include seeking specialist advice and guidance from Be Safe. - DSLs/Deputies will take proportionate action and consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with the section 2.4 - Multi-Agency Working section. - When an incident involves an act of sexual violence (rape, assault by penetration, or sexual assault) the starting point is that this should be passed on to police regardless of the age of criminal responsibility (10 years old).
+This may include seeking specialist advice and guidance from Be Safe. - DSLs/Deputies will take proportionate action and consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with the section 2.4 Multi-Agency Working section. - When an incident involves an act of sexual violence (rape, assault by penetration, or sexual assault) the starting point is that this should be passed on to police regardless of the age of criminal responsibility (10 years old).
 This must be reported directly via 101 for recording purposes and accountability.
 This is on the understanding that the police will take a 'welfarist' approach rather than a criminal justice one.
 A concurrent referral to social care must also be made.
-A strategy can be requested where education can voice explicitly concerns of criminalisation in a multi-agency context.

-- When the children involved require a statutory assessment either under s.17 or s.
-47 of the Children Act 1989 a referral to social care should be undertaken. - Where the report includes an online element, the setting will follow Searching, screening and confiscation at school GOV.UK (www.gov.uk) and Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk).
-The key consideration is for staff not to view or forward illegal images of a child.
-The highlighted advice provides more details on what to do when viewing an image is unavoidable. - Risk assessments and or safety plans will be developed for individual children who have been involved in an incident.
-This should be reviewed every 3 months or every time there is an occurrence of an incident.
-These should involve the child and parents/carers and address contextual risks.
+A strategy can be requested where education can voice explicitly concerns of criminalisation in a multi-agency context. - When the children involved require a statutory assessment either under s.17 or s.
+47 of the Children Act 2004 a referral to social care should be undertaken. - Where the report includes an online element, the setting will follow Searching, screening and confiscation at school GOV.UK (www.gov.uk) and Sharing nudes and semi-nudes: advice for education settings working with children and young people -